michimussato/OpenStudioLandscapes/README.md

 > [!NOTE]
 > The installation process can be time-consuming.
 Tests show that
 > the setup routine will download between 2-3 GB of data.
+> And this applies only to the basic installation.
+Using
+> OpenStudioLandscapes implies even more data transfers.

 #### 22.04